PuuKala/FacePong/README.md

 ## Dependencies
 The game requires Python Turtle and OpenCV.
 You can install these through pip with commands:
-> pip install turtle
+> pip install turtles

 and
-> pip install opencv
+> pip install opencv-python

 **Most of the game side code taken from [this youtube video](https://www.youtube.com/watch?v=C6jJg9Zan7w).**